phisiart/MIPS-CPU/Assembler/readme.md

 * If the offset is negative (namely `offset[15] = 1`).
 Then the 16-bit integer stored is `2^16 + offset`, something like `1xxx,xxxx,xxxx,xxxx`.
 Shifting the integer left by 2 bits results in a 18-bit integer `2^18 + offset * 4`, something like `1x,xxxx,xxxx,xxxx,xx00`.
 We want to extend the integer so that the 32-bit would be `2^32 + offset * 4`.
 It turns out that the result is just `1111,1111,1111,111x,xxxx,xxxx,xxxx,xx00`.
 So we just need to add 14 one's to the left.

 Having considered the two cases, we now know what to do.
 First, we shift the 16-bit offset by 2 bits, adding 2 zero's on the right.
 Then, we extend the 18-bit integer to 32 bits, what to add on the left is the sign bit of the original integer.

+### Jumps:

+This CPU implements 4 types of jumping instructions: `j`, `jal`, `jr`, and `jalr`.

+`jr` and `jalr` are simple, because they use registers to find addresses.
+Our concern is `j` and `jal`.

+The jumping direction is stored in the [25:0] bits.
+You 1) take it out, shift it left by 2 bits, adding 2 zero's on the right, and 2) splice it with (PC + 4)[31:28].

+### Difference with QtSpim:

+It turns out QtSpim isn't implementing a standard MIPS.
+If you look at the bit-code it generates, you will find that something is different.

+* The offset of branches in QtSpim is from the current instruction, not from the next instruction.
+So in the example above, the offset would be -2, not -3.

+* The `jalr` instruction is defined as `jalr rs rd` and `rs` and `rd` are stored in [25:21] and [20:16], but it seems that QtSpim stores them up side down.
+In QtSpim, `rs` is stored in [20:16] and `rd` is stored in [25:21].

 ### Features: